 The Group assess impairment at the end of each reporting period by evaluating conditions and events specific to the Group.
-As a result of their testing, they have valued exploration and evaluation assets at \$807,500 (2014: \$881,000).
+As a result of this testing at 30 June 2015 the Directors valued exploration and evaluation assets at \$807,500.